uzbl/uzbl/UPGRADING.md

 from previous uzbl releases to 1.0.
 Users using a stock setup should be able to use the default configurations.

+## COMMAND LINE

+For `uzbl-core`, a URI must now use the `--uri` flag; the first non-flag argument is no longer interpreted as a URI (this is to avoid confusion of what should be loaded with `uzbl-core --uri page1 page2`).

 ## DEFAULT SETUP

 The default setup has gained new functionality in 1.0.
 This is intended